socomsystems/documentation/user_manual/user_2fa.rst

 Using two-factor authentication
 ===============================

-Two-factor authentication (2FA) is a way to protect your Nextcloud account against unauthorized access.
+Two-factor authentication (2FA) is a way to protect your cyfrSpaces account against unauthorized access.
 It works by requiring two different 'proofs' of your identity.
 For example, *something you know* (like a password) and *something you have* like a physical key.
-Typically, the first factor is a password like you already have and the second can be a text message you receive or a code you generate on your phone or another device (*something you have*).
-Nextcloud supports a variety of 2nd factors and more can be added.
+Typically, the first factor is a password like you already have and the second can be a text message you receive or a code you generate on your phone or another device (*something you have*). cyfrSpaces supports a variety of 2nd factors and more can be added.

 Once a two-factor authentication app has been enabled by your administrator